Adeyemi0/Trial-Conversion-Analysis/README.md

 ![Worker Adoption Headline](charts/01_worker_adoption_headline.png)

 This is the central finding.
-The left panel shows conversion rates of 21.7% for admin-only organisations versus 21.0% for organisations with worker activity — a difference of less than one percentage point that is not statistically significant (chi-square p = 0.85).
+The left panel shows conversion rates of 21.7% for admin-only organisations versus 21.0% for organisations with worker activity, a difference of less than one percentage point that is not statistically significant (chi-square p = 0.85).
 The middle panel shows that 51% of organisations never had a single worker engage with the product.
-The right panel shows that of all worker activity in the dataset, 85% is a single action: `Mobile.Schedule.Loaded`.
+The right panel shows that of all worker activity in the dataset, 85% is a single action, `Mobile.Schedule.Loaded`.
 Workers are primarily viewing their schedules passively, not self-managing.

 ### Finding 3: No Individual Worker Activity Drives Conversion